All you need to know about dysesthesia

 - taking lukewarm baths with Epsom salts and colloidal oats before bedtime

-- stopping smoking
+- quitting or avoiding smoking

 Some home remedies may also help reduce the intensity or frequency of symptoms.